JirzyKerklaan/tep-cms/README.md

 # TEP CMS
 This evergrowing, powerful content management system is perfect for your website

+## Installation instructions

+1. run `npm install`
+2. Run `npm run dev` to run vite and watch for changes.
+3. Run `npm run prod` to compile the resources for production.

+## More information

 ### File-based Content Management
 All your website content is saved as JSON files inside a folder called content.
 This means your website doesn’t rely on slow or complex databases, making it fast, reliable, and easy to manage.